Missing in Utah: Search warrant executed on suspect in disappearance of Dylan Rounds

 Brenner at one time worked on Dylan’s farm outside of Lucin in western Box Elder County.
 After Rounds vanished, authorities found Brenner squatting on the 19-year-old’s property.

-Cooley was certain cadaver dogs would be used in their search Monday.
+Cooley was certain cadaver dogs would be used in their search on Monday.

 “I know Elko County is showing up in full force,” she said.
 “They were not going to leave any stone unturned.
 So I am sure they got their dogs out there.
 They are going to go out there and wipe that place clean.
 We can either have more questions or have evidence or we can wipe it off our slate.”